 RV Types and Names

-RV (Recreational Vehicle)
+What does RV Stand For?
+(Recreational Vehicle)

 This one will depend on who is using it.
 Some will use it as another term for motorhome.
 Some will use it to describe a trailer.
 And some will mean it to be specifically a truck-bed camper.
 So for this one, you may need to clarify with the speaker if you need to know more details other than it is some sort of RV.
 If you don’t know what RV it stands for, you can always ask.
 As a general rule, RVers are a pretty friendly bunch!

 Does RV stand for a motorhome?
 For some, yes.
 This is the technical designation given to a motorhome that is built on a heavy-duty frame that is a commercial bus chassis, a commercial truck chassis, or a motor vehicle chassis.
 They typically have a flat front, and a large amount of storage under the unit.

 This is the technical designation given to a camper van.
 A class B is built within the standard stock framework of a van, with only minor exterior modifications, with all the camping conversions done inside.
 Some will however have a raised roof and/or a dropped floor to provide additional headroom.

-Class Super B or B+
+What is a Class Super B or B+ RV?

 A Super B is vague designation given to a camper van that is still a van conversion but typically has additional exterior modificatons and may extend beyond the stock width in the living area.
 They do not have over-cab sleeping areas like a Class C.